ThioJoe/YT-Spammer-Purge/README.md

 **How to Download:** Click the "[Releases](https://github.com/ThioJoe/YouTube-Spammer-Purge/releases)" link on the right, then on the latest release, under 'Assets' click to download "YTSpammerPurge.exe".
 (You might have to click "Assets" to view the files for the release)
 > * [Linux Setup Instructions](https://github.com/ThioJoe/YouTube-Spammer-Purge/wiki/Linux-Installation-Instructions)
 > * [MacOS Setup Instructions](https://github.com/ThioJoe/YouTube-Spammer-Purge/wiki/MacOS-Instructions)
-> * (Windows installation not necessary if using exe file.
+> * (Windows installation is not necessary if using .exe file.
 But see how to set up required API key [on this page](https://github.com/ThioJoe/YT-Spammer-Purge/wiki/Instructions:-Obtaining-an-API-Key))

 ### **Detailed Info & Documentation →** Visit the wiki [(Click Here)](https://github.com/ThioJoe/YT-Spammer-Purge/wiki) for more detailed writeups on the program